sjang618/GettingAndCleaningData/CodeBook.md

 Source data was downloaded from <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>.

 This data was obtained from "Human Activity Recognition Using Smartphones Data Set".
 The data linked are collected from the accelerometers from the Samsung Galaxy S smartphone.
-A full description is available at the site <http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones>.

 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 1. Downloaded the zip file and unzipped the data files into the working directory.